 The measurement precision of Troubleshooting MetricSets is 10 seconds.
 Splunk APM reports quantiles from a distribution of metrics for each 10-second reporting window.

-Automatically indexed span tags 🔗
+Default indexed span tags 🔗

-Cardinality contribution of indexed span tags 🔗
+Cardinality contribution of indexed span tags and processes 🔗

-When you index a new span tag to generate Troubleshooting MetricSets, Splunk APM runs a cardinality contribution analysis to calculate the potential total cardinality contribution after indexing the span tag.
-This gives you control of what you index and helps account for any limits you have to stay within.
+When you index a new span tag or process to generate Troubleshooting MetricSets, Splunk APM runs a cardinality contribution analysis to calculate the potential total cardinality contribution after indexing the span tag or process.
+This gives you control of what you index and helps you to account for any organization limits you have to stay within.

-Index a new span tag 🔗
+Index a new span tag or process 🔗

 On the APM MetricSets page, select New MetricSet.